 CSR is a rational argument that focuses on the benefits to performance of avoiding external constraints.
 Adopting the path of least resistance with regard to issues of concern makes common and business sense.
-In today's globalized world, where firms are empowered to enact change, CSR represents a means of anticipating and reflecting societal concerns to minimize operational and financial sanctions.
+In today's globalized world, where firms are empowered to enact change, CSR represents a means of anticipating and reflecting stakeholder concerns to minimize operational and financial sanctions.

-The rational argument for CSR therefore underpins the idea that firms voluntarily seek to meet the needs and concerns of their stakeholders.
+The rational argument for CSR therefore underpins the idea that it is in firms' best interests to seek voluntarily to meet the needs and concerns of their stakeholders.
 Firms that wait until they are forced to comply may find that the costs of doing so quickly become prohibitive.
-In the finance industry today, for example, the global bank HSBC has announced that "nearly 25,000 of its 258,000 employees, almost 10%, work in compliance" and that "compliance was a major driver in the 5% increase in operating expenses reported."
-Eventually, corporate transgressions result in heightened oversight that forces previously discretionary and ethical issues into the legal arena.
+In the finance industry today, for example, the global bank HSBC has announced that "nearly 25,000 of its 258,000 employees, almost 10%, work in compliance" and that "compliance was a major driver in the 5% increase in operating expenses reported."67 Eventually, corporate transgressions result in heightened oversight that forces previously discretionary and ethical issues into the legal arena.

 By adopting a rational argument for CSR, firms seek to interpret evolving societal values and stakeholder expectations and act to avoid future sanctions.
-Sensing that the tide of public opinion in the United States was moving in favor of regulating carbon emissions, for example, firms formed groups to lobby the government for change.
-The group BICEP (Business for Innovative Climate and Energy Policy)62 was established by five firms with proactive records-Levi Strauss, Nike, Starbucks, Sun Microsystems, and Timberland.
-Similarly, the NACB (National Association of Cannabis Businesses) markets itself as "the first and only self-regulatory organization in U.S. cannabis."
-The organization claims that membership for a firm "tells regulators, consumers and the industry that you go beyond state compliance and operate at the highest levels of ethics and responsibility."63 Implementing a rational perspective, these firms realize it is in their interests to engage with regulators, rather than form a barrier to progress they see as inevitable.
-As the CEO of Duke Energy, the late Jim Rogers, succinctly put it when addressing the role of fossil fuels in fostering climate change, "If we are not at the table, we will be on the menu."64 In other words, genuine and proactive engagement to avoid unwelcome intrusion or help shape prospective legislation is an act of rational business.
+Sensing that public opinion in the United States is moving in favor of regulating carbon emissions, for example, firms formed groups to lobby the government in support of change.
+The group BICEP (Business for Innovative Climate and Energy Policy)68 was established by five firms with progressive records-Levi Strauss, Nike, Starbucks, Sun Microsystems, and Timberland.
+Similarly, the NACB's (National Association of Cannabis Businesses) mission is "to shape the legal cannabis market into a safe, responsible, and ethical industry," claiming that membership for a firm "shows you're committed to lasting relationships and ethical business in the cannabis industry."
+And, perhaps most controversially, in 2021, the American Petroleum Institute published its "Climate Action Framework," shifting policy by calling "for two policies API had opposed for years: more regulation on methane . . . and a price on carbon."

+Implementing a rational perspective, these firms realize it is in their interests to engage with regulators, rather than form a barrier to progress they see as inevitable.
+As the CEO of Duke Energy, the late Jim Rogers succinctly put it when addressing the role of fossil fuels in fostering climate change, "If we are not at the table, we will be on the menu."
+In other words, genuine and proactive engagement to avoid unwelcome intrusion or help shape prospective legislation is an act of rational business.